eclipse-oniro4openharmony/app-PlayScout/README.md

 # app-PlayScout
+## Introduction
-An App to explore and download free games.
+Explore and download free games effortlessly.
+Your gateway to endless gaming adventures!